 The rest of the day is spent walking down the gently graded Bungalow spur to the township of Harrietville.
 The spur is covered by tall and most impressive mountain ash trees.
 Harrietville is built on mine tailings created by a huge dredge called the Tronah Monster, which was sold to a tin miner in Malaysia in the 1930’s.
 Today it’s a friendly holiday village with a laid-back atmosphere.

-The trip ends after breakfast when you will be transferred either back to your car at Mt Beauty or to Bright to connect with public transport.
+The trip ends after breakfast when you will be transferred back to Bright to either your vehicle or public transport connections.
 This transfer is included in the cost of your walk.
-Bright is a lovely little alpine village and a short walk around the town whilst you are waiting for the bus is highly recommended.

 Overall the walk was great, especially along the Razorback to Feathertop.